Sites of Interest

 Serve in bowls over brown rice.

-Shown below is a photo of all the ingredients: starting in back and going left to right – chicken broth, fat free plain yogurt, cliantro (coriander), curry powder, turkey meat, onion, garlic clove, ginger root and Anaheim chili pepper.
+Shown below is a photo of all the ingredients: starting in back and going left to right – chicken broth, plain yogurt, cliantro (coriander), curry powder, turkey meat, onion, garlic clove, ginger root and Anaheim chili pepper.
 Start by cooking the brown rice.
 I like to use a rice cooker.

 Next, cut up all the vegetables.
 Start by slicing the onion.
 This is a large onion so I am going to cut into quarters first.